Lois Pryce: Career

 She is also the co-founder and curator of The Adventure Travel Film Festival with her husband, the long-distance motorcyclist and film-maker Austin Vince.
 The festival takes place annually in England, Scotland and Australia.

 Personal life

 Lois is married to round-the-world motorcyclist and film-maker, Austin Vince.

 She is an inland waterways enthusiast and owns a classic Dutch sailing barge.

-She is the banjo player in the all-female bluegrass band, The Jolenes from 2008-2018 and now plays the banjo in The Sisters & The Brothers.
+She is the banjo player in the all-female bluegrass band, The Jolenes from 2008 to 2018 and now plays the banjo in The Sisters & The Brothers.

 She is the great granddaughter of Nobel Prize-winning physicist, Max Born and first cousin once removed to Olivia Newton-John and third cousin once removed to Ben Elton.